jackbrighton/cp-pmp-docs/create-landing-pages.md

 (Here are NPR DS's instructions on how to [create a Category](http://digitalservices.npr.org/post/how-create-category), and [how to create a Tag](http://digitalservices.npr.org/post/how-create-tag) in Core Publisher.)

-To create a new Category or Tag, click on Configure Core Publisher in the top menu. then click either Manage Categories or Manage tags:
+To create a new Category or Tag, click on `Configure Core Publisher` in the top menu, then click either `Manage Categories` or `Manage tags`:

-![Configuring Categories and Tags in Core Publisher] (/img/configure-core-publisher.png)
+![Configuring Categories and Tags in Core Publisher] (/img/configure-terms-core-publisher.png)

 When you create a Category or Tag, Core Publisher will create a page for it with a url of `http://yoursite.org/term/category_or_tag_name`